How bishops move in chess can initially seem confusing, but once you understand the basics, it’s a really simple and powerful piece.

 The bishop can move up to any number of squares along the diagonals as long as those squares are unoccupied.

 Remember that if your own piece is present on the path of the bishop, then the bishop can’t go through it.
 Also, it can’t jump over it.

 Watch this video by Howcast to get more idea of how the bishop exactly moves in chess.

 How Do Bishops Capture?

 A bishop can kill an enemy piece that lies on its path.
 However, a bishop can’t jump over the other pieces like a knight.

-If there is an enemy piece present on the path of your bishop then you can just capture it.
-Remove that piece off the board and place your bishop on its place.
+If there is an enemy piece present on the path of your bishop, then you can just capture it.
+Remove that piece off the board and place your bishop in its place.

 This is how you can capture any piece with your bishop.

 As you can see in the above image, the white bishop can capture the opponent’s black pawn since the black pawn is on the path of movement of the white bishop.

 The white bishop can also move along the marked diagonal, as you can see.